-As the PROTECT's research findings on the level of radicalisation at state-mosques on campus revealed, it seems HTI still has some indirect influence on campus, therefore, it is quite urgent to enforce the law properly with relevant operational regulations.
+As the PROTECT's research findings on the level of radicalisation at state-mosques on campus revealed, it seems that some intolerance groups still has some indirect influence on campus, therefore, it is quite urgent to enforce the law properly with relevant operational regulations.

-The IC will facilitate some policy engagement required to support the development and issuance of government regulation as mandatory by Law No. 5 of 2018 and Law No. 2 of 2017.
+The IC will facilitate some policy engagement required to support the development and issuance of government regulation as mandatory by Law No. 5 of 2018 and Government Regulation in lieu of Law No. 2 of 2017.